Macri vows to win second term after Argentine peso crashes on primary results

 Fernandez prevailed on Sunday in the majority of the country’s provinces, but one of the starker differences was seen in the poor suburbs of Buenos Aires.

-What particularly dented Macri’s support were newly impoverished Argentines who were more energised to vote to punish him at the polls, political analysts said.
+What particularly dented Macri’s support were newly impoverished Argentines who were more energized to vote to punish him at the polls, political analysts said.

 Analysts predicted Sunday’s results could be the final nail in the coffin for Macri.